AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4- Internet of Things (IoT)

 The increasing use of smartphones and other edge devices improves the connectivity between students and their educational institutions by enabling real-time communication and data transfer.
-IoT devices can also be used to track young children’s absence or presence in class and alert teachers and parents for their security.
+IoT devices can also be used to track young children’s absence or presence in class and alert teachers and parents to their security.

 5- Online learning